Flora-King/Kosi_app/README.md

 * Harry Dhillon - my code institute mentor provided a lot of guidance and advice
 * Code institute tutors - were very helpful when it came to understanding issues I faced throughout the build
 * Stackoverflow - used as a resource for guidance on any errors or issues I encountered
-* followed the steps provided by the Code institute 'I Think therefore I Blog' walkthrough tutorial to build my web app
+* Followed the steps provided by the Code institute 'I Think therefore I Blog' walkthrough tutorial to build my web app
-* reviewed several YouTube tutorials to understand how to execute certain functionalities in Django e.g.
+* studied and reviewed several YouTube tutorials to understand how to execute certain functionalities in Django
-* reviewed and referenced the information from below resources for guidance during build
+* Reviewed and referenced the information from below resources for guidance during build
     - https://docs.djangoproject.com/en/
     - https://www.w3schools.com/
     - https://getbootstrap.com/docs/5.3/getting-started/introduction/